 If we talk about the situation of these five nouns, “Darake”and “Mamire” are almost the same meaning.

-- “Darake” means “Full of” and “There is a lot of”.
-It is always connected to Noun.
+- “Darake means “full of” and “there is a lot of”.
+It is always associated with a noun.

-- “Darake” and “Mamire” is almost same meaning, but “Mamire” is limited use for liquid and “Darake” is much wider usage than “Mamire”.
+- “Darake” and “Mamire” is almost same meaning, but “Mamire” is limited use for liquid and “Darake” is much wider use than “Mamire”.

-- “Darake” is often used in negative meaning, but sometimes used in non-negative meaning, however “Mamire” is only used for negative meaning.
+- “Darake” is often used in a negative sense, but sometimes in a non-negative sense, but “Mamire” is only used in a negative sense.

-- It is better to learn basic “Darake” and “Mamire” phrase to have more interactive communication in Japanese.
+- It is better to learn basic “darake” and “mamire” phrases to have more interactive communication in Japanese.